mike-weiner/display-event-locations-tec/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 4.7.0 =
+Version 4.7.0 is a recommended, minor update.
+Support for WordPress v7.0+ has been confirmed.
+Read the changelog for more details.

 = 4.6.0 =
 Version 4.6.0 is a recommended, minor update that contains a bug fix.
 Support for WordPress v6.9+ has been confirmed.
 Read the changelog for more details.